CVE-2026-44428: CWE-918: Server-Side Request Forgery (SSRF) in modelcontextprotocol registry

 Description

-CVE-2026-44428 is a Server-Side Request Forgery (SSRF) vulnerability in the modelcontextprotocol (MCP) registry versions prior to 1.
-7. 6.
-The issue arises because the GitHub OIDC token audience string is globally fixed rather than bound to a specific registry instance.
-This allows a token obtained from one MCP registry deployment to be accepted by any other deployment sharing the same code and audience string.
-The vulnerability is rated as low severity with a CVSS score of 2.
-1 and is fixed in version 1.
-7. 6.
+CVE-2026-44428 is a Server-Side Request Forgery (SSRF) vulnerability in the modelcontextprotocol (MCP) registry versions prior to 1.7.6.
+The issue arises because the GitHub OIDC token audience is globally fixed rather than bound to a specific registry instance, allowing tokens obtained from one MCP registry deployment to be accepted by others sharing the same code and audience string.
+This could lead to unauthorized actions based on repository ownership permissions.
+The vulnerability has a low severity score and is fixed in version 1.7.6.

 AI-Powered Analysis